ugpapa/hussam/readme.md

 This repository contains code files that cover various JavaScript concepts, including data types, loops, conditionals, functions, and asynchronous handling.
 The code files added in this push are as follows:

+# Files and Folders
+## Folders
+### 1. dom_manipulation

+This folder contains code examples and exercises related to DOM (Document Object Model) manipulation techniques.
+By practicing different DOM manipulation methods, gained a better understanding of how to interact with and modify HTML elements using JavaScript on the client-side.

+The exercises cover the following topics:

+1. Selection: Learnt how to select elements from the DOM using various methods such as querySelector and querySelectorAll.
+Explored different ways to target specific elements based on class names, IDs, or other attributes.

+2. Adding New Elements: Discovered how to dynamically create new elements using createElement and append them to the DOM using appendChild.
+Explored ways to set text content, attributes, and styles for the newly created elements.

+3. Modifying Elements: Learnt how to modify existing elements by changing their properties, attributes, and styles.
+Update text content, modify CSS styles, and add or remove attributes to manipulate the appearance and behavior of elements.

+4. Traversing the DOM: Understood how to navigate the DOM tree by traversing parent nodes, child elements, and siblings.
+Explore methods such as parentNode, children, nextSibling, and previousSibling to traverse and interact with elements at different levels.

+5. Event Handling: Learnt how to respond to user interactions and events, such as clicks and key presses.
+Explored adding event listeners and callback functions to create interactive and responsive web applications.

+6. Removing Elements: Learnt how to remove elements from the DOM using methods like removeChild and remove.

 ## Files

 ### 1. callback.js